Do you have a heart for kids? Join the Journey Church Kids team and volunteer in any of the following ways.

-Small groups provide intentional community for kids.
+Small groups provide an intentional community for kids.
 One of the greatest gifts Journey Church can provide families is a consistent community of caring adults who are there to be a second voice and give wise direction when life gets complicated.
 This community of adults and friends provides a place for children to belong while wrestling with life-changing truths, and as they apply them in everyday faith.
 Small groups go hand in hand with how God grows us spiritually.

 Here are a few ways to have effective small groups:

-- Leaders build trust through being dependably present, prepared, and invested in the lives of kids, so that when life becomes emotional, kids turn to that second voice for direction.
+- Leaders build trust through being dependably present, prepared, and invested in the lives of kids so that when life becomes emotional, kids turn to that second voice for direction.
 Our goal is to have the same small group leader assigned to a particular age group so kids can build that relationship with the person they are seeing weekly.

-- Ask parents to commit to attending a specific service time so that kids can be placed in groups with a consistent leader and same group of friends in which to build community.
+- Ask parents to commit to attending a specific service time so that kids can be placed in groups with a consistent leader and the same group of friends in which to build community.

 - Assign “BFF’s” to visitors so that they are welcomed and feel a sense of belonging from the first minutes they arrive.
 These friends can be trained to engage them in conversation, help them to know what to do throughout the session, and introduce them to others.